-In terms of the US cities, all four included in our index are positioned in the top ten rankings for annual price growth.
+In terms of the US cities, three of the four included in our index are positioned in the top ten rankings for annual price growth.
 The disparity with Europe's cities is stark.
 Luxury prices rose by 10.5% on average across North American cities over a 12-month period compared with an average of only 1% across European cities.